-We consent to the use in this Pre-Effective Amendment No. 3 to Registration Statement (No. 333-172601) on Form N-2 of Monroe Capital Corporation of our report dated June 21, 2011, relating to our audit of the special purpose schedule of investments to be acquired by Monroe Capital Corporation, appearing in the Prospectus, which is part of this Registration Statement.
+We consent to the use in this Pre-Effective Amendment No. 4 to Registration Statement (No. 333-172601) on Form N-2 of Monroe Capital Corporation of our report dated July 19, 2011, relating to our audit of the statement of assets and liabilities and of our report dated June 21, 2011, relating to our audit of the special purpose schedule of investments to be acquired by Monroe Capital Corporation, appearing in the Prospectus, which is part of this Registration Statement.